carpnick/cf_extension_core/example_projects/read_only_resource/README.md

 ## Local laptop contract test execution
 - Because of [this](https://github.com/aws-cloudformation/cloudformation-cli-python-plugin/issues/247) issue, change template.yaml to look at `src/` instead of `build/`.
+- Also if on a MAC M1
+  - Add this section to each Function definition in the template file:
+    ```
+     Architectures:
+       - arm64
+    ```
 - SAM CLI default region is `us-east-1`, so if contract tests need to run in different region, you pass the `sam local start-lambda` call a `--region xxxxxx` parameter.
 - Contract Test Inputs
   - I chose to go with `overrides.json` so I could control just a couple properties.
 If you choose to use input directory - dont know ramifications.  **Here be dragons potentially**.